First, the quick and easy stuff:

 - The TLC Match between Braun and Baron Corbin was some good sports entertainment that the crowd ate up, and was a good payoff to the Corbin as GM storyline.
 It was cleverly executed in crowd pleasing fashion and that’s about all you could ask for there given that Braun was still injured.

 - Finn vs Drew was fine.
-I was fine Finn winning because he didn’t to be sacrificed in a match yet again, and the way it ended spared Drew a clean loss.
+I was fine Finn winning because he didn’t need to be sacrificed in a match yet again, and the way it ended spared Drew a clean loss.
 Hopefully this thing between them and Ziggler ends on New Years Eve and they can all move on.

 - AJ and Daniel Bryan had as good a match as you could possibly ask for with no gimmicks or crazy spots and a good old fashioned heel vs face dynamic.
 That they were able to do 20-plus minutes of that and get a ‘This is Awesome’ chant in 2018 is a testament to both guys abilities.